massi-ang/amazon-freertos-ble-provisioning-demo/README.md

 Putting together a demo for Amazon FreeRTOS WiFi provisioning over BLE for the ESP32 Full documentation can be found [here](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html)

+## Prerequisites
+* an AWS Account
+* a user with Administrator rights
+* the AWS CLI
+* the Python boto3 library

 To clone use:

 ```